Now You Know Me: Seeing the Unhidden Truth in Settler Colonialism

 2025, Indigenous Voices

-Join Massy Books, 間眅埶AV Public Square, 312 Main, k'妢unmn Joe Gallagher, John Matterson, Andrea Crossan, and s优emtna:t St'agid Jaad Audrey Siegl for the launch of Now You Know Me!
+At this event Massy Books, 間眅埶AV Public Square, 312 Main, k'妢unmn Joe Gallagher, John Matterson, Andrea Crossan, and s优emtna:t St'agid Jaad Audrey Siegl gathered for the launch of Now You Know Me!

 Written by k'妢unmn Joe Gallagher and John Matterson, this book is "a testimony of reconciliation; a deep reflection of the overlapping journeys of two men and their profoundly different lived realities and perspectives, during their 40 year friendship coming to understand and know each for the first time."
-There will be books for sale at the event and attendees will be able to ask questions of the authors during the moderated Q&A.
+There were books for sale at the event and attendees were able to ask questions of the authors during the moderated Q&A.

 k'妢unmn Joe Gallagher